SEMICeu/documentation/editorial_flow.md

 ## Part 2: Generation of the data specification artefacts using the toolchain ([Part 2 video](https://github.com/SEMICeu/documentation/blob/main/images/step2.mp4?raw=true))

-*3. Trigger the toolchain in the publication repository*
+*Step 3.
+Trigger the toolchain in the publication repository*

    The editor selects the commit hash corresponding to the UML file update in the Thema repository.